 - The list view, although the most basic one, it will let you see everything related to your projects:

-2. View by stage to visualise which of your projects are in what stage you have previously defined.
+2. View by stage to visualize which of your projects are in what stage you have previously defined.

 3. You could also use the Due date to filter your projects and visualise for example those that should be completed this quarter.